Cosmian/secure_computation_NEWS2_example/README.md

 # Secure Computation: National Early Warning Score

-Compute the [National Early Warning Score](https://www.mdcalc.com/national-early-warning-score-news-2) in a Cosmian secure enclave.
+Compute the [National Early Warning Score](https://www.mdcalc.com/national-early-warning-score-news-2) in a [Cosmian Secure Computation](https://docs.cosmian.com/secure_computation/).

 There is 3 participants in this computation:
 - 🏢 the computation owner and code provider (the company with the private algorithm, for the example it's the public National Early Warning Score algorithm)